MineRobber9000/postag/README.md

 # postag

 A POS-tagging library.
-Requires NLTK and its Brown corpus.
+Requires NLTK and its Treebank corpus.